 Add your images

-Once you've found the appropriate folder, the next step is to find some nice images to add to it.
+To add your own images, click that add new button, find the appropriate folder on your PC and upload them.
 The images need to be a good size for the best result - 1920 x 1080 seems a sensible choice.
 They should also be either JPG or PNG.

-Upload your images to the folder.
-Then when you next have a call, follow the same process that you would to choose a default image.
+Once uploaded, you can then simply follow the same process that you would to choose a default image.
 Click the slider next to the camera icon and the default images should appear as normal.
 Scroll through them and you'll see the ones you added.
 Select the one you want and you're away.

 Best custom backgrounds for Microsoft Teams

 We've already put together a list of the best backgrounds to use for Zoom calls, so it makes sense to recommend some good ones to use for Teams as well.

 Of course, your Microsoft Teams calls might be a tad more on the professional side, being mostly work calls, but that doesn't mean you can't use some classic images to make things a little more interesting.

 If you're using Microsoft Teams, it only seems fitting to be using a Windows wallpaper as your backdrop and which is more recognisable than this classic view from the hazy days of Windows XP.
 The operating system might be long dead, but that doesn't mean we can't enjoy the scenery.

 Another classically inspired Microsoft view.
 This time a little more blocky, but nonetheless awesome.
 If you like this one, you could even go one better by getting some snaps from the awesome Minecraft with RTX beta.